 “The greater the sinner, the greater the right he has to My mercy.” — Diary of St. Faustina

 Not only are we to receive His mercy, but we are to use it, being merciful to others by our actions, by our words, and by our prayers; in other words, by practicing the Corporal and Spiritual Works of Mercy.
 We can make our everyday “trials and tribulations” meritorious when we “offer them up” to the Lord as Jesus offered His sufferings (especially during His Passion) to His Father for us.

-The FRIENDS OF DIVINE MERCY prays the chaplet, most frequently, for the SICK, the DYING, and the SOULS IN PRUGATORY.
+The Friends of Divine Mercy prays the chaplet, most frequently, for the sick, the dying, and the souls in purgatory.

-The FRIENDS OF DIVINE MERCY ‘s normal prayer schedule at St. Philip’s is to gather following the regular 9AM Wednesday Mass, ( from September thru May ) to recite the chaplet and meditate on Jesus’ Intention for the day… in Multi-Purpose Room III…[all within approximately 20 minutes].
+The Friends of Divine Mercy’s normal prayer schedule at St. Philip’s is to gather following the regular 9:00am Mass every Wednesday to recite the chaplet and meditate on Jesus’ Intention for the day.

 All are welcome!
 You need not be a member of St. Philip’s to attend.